kata198/AdvancedHTMLParser/README.md

 	getMiniHTML             - Returns a "mini" HTML representation which disregards all whitespace and indentation beyond the functional single-space

 The results of all of these getElement\* functions are TagCollection objects.
+This is a special kind of list which contains additional functions.
+See the "TagCollection" section below for more info.

 These objects can be modified, and will be reflected in the parent DOM.

 The parser also contains some expected properties, like